Popular words in English. A list of basic English words for live communication. Greetings and farewells

 time- time; once

-Word time can mean an uncountable concept "time" and cannot be plural:
+Word time can mean an uncountable concept "time" and cannot be put in the plural form:

 How much time do we have?- How much time do we have?

 How much time does it take you to get home?– How long does it take you to get home?
-Also time can mean a countable concept "once", and in this sense it can be used in the plural form:
+Also time can mean a countable concept "once", and in this meaning can be used in the plural form:

 I go to the gym three times a week.– I go to the gym three times a week.